Inflectra/spira-documentation/docs/SpiraApps/BDD.md

 !!! warning "Some of this SpiraApp's functionality is not compatible with SpiraTest or SpiraTeam"

-This SpiraApp automatically highlights Gherkin syntax within Requirement Steps, Test Case Steps, and Risk Mitigations <span class="pill">SpiraPlan</span>.
+This SpiraApp automatically highlights Gherkin syntax within Requirement Steps, Test Case Steps, and Risk Mitigations <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>.
 It also adds a toolbar button to these details pages to export the artifact steps as an attached .feature file.

 !!! info "About this SpiraApp"
     - [ ] system settings